Ica, Peru

-Ica (/es/) (Quechua: Ika) is a city and the capital of the Department of Ica in southern Peru.
+Ica (/es/; Quechua: Ika) is a city and the capital of the Department of Ica in southern Peru.
 While the area was long inhabited by varying cultures of indigenous peoples, the Spanish conquistador Jerónimo Luis de Cabrera claimed its founding in 1563.

 As of the 2017 census, it had a population of over 282,407.
 The city suffered extensive damage and loss of life during the 2007 Peru earthquake.

+Toponymy

+Researchers have not conclusively determined the etymological origin of the word Ica, but it is well established that the native inhabitants called this valley Ica, as documented in numerous historical records.

+Regarding its etymological origin, Fray Martín de Murúa recounts that Túpac Inca, while passing through this city during the reign of Pachacuti, asked an indigenous shaman to travel to the oracle of Pachacámac and attend the sacrifices performed there.
+The shaman requested "a sign for the great high priest, lord of the huacas of that place, so that he would know the shaman was traveling by order of the Inca, his king and lord."
+Túpac Inca replied, "y, ca," meaning "yes, take it."
+According to Murúa, in remembrance of this event, the city "from that time onward was called and has borne the name Ica."